s6hib/Chore-Tracker-API/v2_manual_test_results.md

 "message": "Bill ID: 4 is updated successfully."
 }

-With the chore tracker, Mia stays on top of household expenses, ensuring everyone pays their share and the financial burden is managed fairly.
+With the chore tracker, Sue stays on top of household expenses, ensuring everyone pays their share and the financial burden is managed fairly.